LEADERSHIP, CHALLENGES TO WOMEN’S RIGHTS, FELLOWSHIPS, AND MORE

 - Robb v Lock Haven regarding Title IX.

-AAUW’s Eleanor Roosevelt Fund supports the ground-breaking research published by AAUW.
+AAUW publishes ground-breaking research.
 A variety of issues have been addressed through AAUW’s research including pay equity and sexual harassment, STEM education, and more.
-The latest research focuses on women who attend community colleges.
+The latest research focuses on women in leadership positions in the non-profit sector.

 AAUW’s portfolio of programs began with support of fellowships and grants.
-AAUW is providing more than $3.7 million in funding for more than 244 fellowships and grants to outstanding women and nonprofit organizations in the 2014–15 academic year.
+AAUW is providing more than $3.9 million in funding for 250 fellowships and grants to outstanding women and nonprofit organizations in the 2018-19 academic year.
 Besides supporting the funds with our donations or fundraising efforts, AAUW members can serve on the panels to select those who will be awarded funds.

 AAUW actively advocates on women’s issues on Capitol Hill.
 Our advocacy staff is supported by a small part of our National dues ($3.00 each) and by donations to the AAUW Action Fund, a 501(c)(4) educational fund (not tax-deductible).